mscarey/AuthoritySpoke/docs/guides/statute_rules.rst

 Clauses limiting the effect of particular provisions to a certain statutory scope, like the words “In this Act,” in `/test/acts/47/4 <https://authorityspoke.com/legislice/test/acts/47/4@1935-08-01>`__

+For more about the use of the Beard Tax Act to describe the effectiveness of legal data modeling software, see the `Python for Law Blog. <https://pythonforlaw.com/2020/11/30/a-test-rubric-for-legal-rule-automation.html>`__

 Contact
 ~~~~~~~